Kolbjørn Almlid

 Kolbjørn Almlid (born 2 June 1945) is a Norwegian businessperson and politician for the Centre Party.

-He hails from Verran.
+He hails from Verran Municipality.
 From 1989 to 1990, during Syse's Cabinet, he was appointed State Secretary in the Ministry of Petroleum and Energy.
 He served as a deputy representative to the Parliament of Norway from Nord-Trøndelag during the term 1989–1993.
 From 1991 to 1995 he was county mayor of Nord-Trøndelag.
 Outside politics, he was a director in the Norwegian Industrial and Regional Development Fund, later named Innovation Norway following a merger.

 Almlid has chaired the Central Norway Regional Health Authority from 2006 to 2012, and Nord-Trøndelag Elektrisitetsverk, and was a board member of Vinmonopolet from 1998 to 2000.
 In 2011 he became chair of Statnett.

+He is the father of business executive and former newspaper editor Ole Erik Almlid.